Workbook for Radiologic Science for Technologists

 Description

-Sharpen your radiographic skills and reinforce what you've learned in Bushong's Radiologic Science for Technologists, 10th Edition.
-Corresponding to the chapters in the textbook, this workbook helps you learn by doing worksheets, crossword puzzles, and math exercises.
-A Math Tutor section helps you brush up on your math skills.
-You'll gain the scientific understanding and practical experience necessary to become an informed, confident radiographer.
+Sharpen your radiographic skills and reinforce what you've learned in Bushong’s Radiologic Science for Technologists, 11th Edition.
+Corresponding to the chapters in the textbook, this workbook utilizes worksheets, crossword puzzles and math exercises to help you master the information in your reading.
+Plus, a math tutor section helps you brush up on your math skills.
+By using this workbook you’ll gain the scientific understanding and practical experience needed to become an informed, confident radiographer.

 Key Features